-You probably visit Cades Cove, the most popular destination in the Great Smoky Mountains National Park.
+You probably want to visit Cades Cove, the most popular destination in the Great Smoky Mountains National Park.
 Over 2 million visitors come to this spot in the Smokies every year and with good reason!
 It’s beautiful and is one of the top places to find natural wildlife and manmade structures.
 But how much do you actually know about this area of the national park?
 Here are 6 fun facts you should know about Cades Cove:

 1. No Native Americans Lived Here